Mandatory disclosure rules – Guidance

 For instance, without limiting the foregoing, this could include transactions such as estate freezes, debt restructuring, loss consolidation arrangements, shareholder loan repayments, purification transactions, claiming of the capital gain exemption, divisive reorganizations and foreign exchange swaps.
 This list is not exhaustive.

-Pursuant to budget proposals in respect of the GAAR, a penalty equal to 25% of the tax benefit may apply as well as an extension of the statute barred period by 3 years.
-Both measures will not apply if a disclosure is made, either voluntarily, or as required legislatively.
-Note that these proposals are not yet in effect.
+A penalty equal to 25% of the tax benefit as well as an extension of the statute barred period by three years may apply to transactions subject to the GAAR.
+Both measures will not apply if a disclosure is made via the mandatory disclosure rules regime if such disclosure is either required legislatively or further to an optional filing where not otherwise required.
+Updated

 Tax shelters and flow-through shares – legislative exclusion from reporting